fchastanet/bash-compiler/CompileCommand.md

     in small case
   - function name authorized characters are `[a-zA-Z0-9_-]+`
-- the function source code using namespace convention will be searched under srcDirs provided to the compiler via --src-dir argument or via .framework-config file
+- the function source code using namespace convention will be searched under srcDirs provided to the compiler via --src-dir argument
   - each namespace corresponds to a folder
   - the filename of the function is the function name with .sh extension
   - eg: Filters::camel2snakeCase source code can be found in